 How do CRM, ERP, and BPM differ?

-CRM is focused on sales, marketing, and support teams, in short, everything related to the customer.
-ERP is concentrated on an organization’s financial operations and production, that is, its resources.
-BPM is a clear action plan for each task that can be continuously optimized.
+CRM is focused on sales, marketing, and support teams - in short, everything related to the customer.
+ERP is concentrated on an organization's financial activities and production, that is, its resources.
+BPM is a clear action sequence for each task that can be continuously optimized.

 What should you implement?

-CRM - if it is important to sell, win back customers, and manage the funnel ERP - if you have resources that need centralized management BPM - if processes are complex and you need order and control Today, systems can combine several approaches at once.
-For example, one platform can include CRM for sales, ERP for logistics, and BPM for internal processes.
+CRM - if selling, bringing back customers, and managing the funnel are important ERP - if you have resources that need centralized management BPM - if processes are complex and you need order and control Today, systems can combine several approaches at once.
+For example, one platform may include CRM for sales, ERP for logistics, and BPM for internal processes.